Revolutionary War Biographies – Pine Grove Cemetery

 Buried: Pine Grove Cemetery

-Was in a company of volunteers under command of Captain Asa Danforth, who marched from Brookfield, Sept.
-23, 1777, to join the army under the command of General Gates and took part in the Battle of Saratoga, Oct.
+Was in a company of volunteers under the command of Captain Asa Danforth, who marched from Brookfield, on Sept.
+23, 1777, to join the army under the command of General Gates and took part in the Battle of Saratoga, on Oct.
 7, 1777.
 Service 22 days.
 Was with Benjamin Barrett, Silas Stone, Jacob Kent, and John Gilbert, IV.

-Allen, Lt.
-Nathan
+Lt.
+Nathan Allen

 Born: 1749; Died: Sept.
 1814